ziqiaow/ziqiaow.github.io/_pages/research.md

 ---

-Johns Hopkins University, I lead the effort in identifying important plasma proteins associated with common solid cancer incidence.
+At Johns Hopkins University, I led the effort in identifying important plasma proteins associated with common solid cancer incidence.
 I also performed Mendelian randomization analyses to identify potential causal relationships between proteins and incident hypertension.
 I have also supported projects constructing polygenic risk scores for type 2 diabetes and coronary artery disease, as well as unsupervised clustering using proteomics data to identify disease subtypes in stroke.

 - __Wang, Z.__, Burk, V., ..., Chatterjee, N., Platz, E. (2026+).
 Discovering plasma proteins associated with common solid cancer incidence in ARIC. [[Preprint]](https://www.medrxiv.org/content/10.64898/2026.03.16.26348527v1)
 - Mathews, L., Hu, X., __Wang, Z.__, et al. (2026+).
 MMP7 as a Causal Factor for Incident Hypertension and its Complications Proteomic Analysis from the Atherosclerosis Risk in Communities (ARIC) Study and Mendelian Randomization Study.